movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   a filesystem by mountpoint; all paths start at tree 5, including parents outside the selected view.
 Paths do not follow symlinks or `..`.
   Snapshots copy only the root block, sharing lower metadata and file data.
+  Root items mark their flags initialized in the embedded inode, so Linux retains their read-only state.
   Nested subvolumes appear as empty, immutable boundary directories in a snapshot; they are not recursively snapshotted.
   Deletion rejects mounted hierarchies, active vnodes, and nested subvolumes.